trustyturtle21/Development/README.md

 # Development

 ### Link to Deployed Website

 If you used the stencil code, this is `https://<your GitHub username>.github.io/<name of your repository>`

 ### Goal and Value of the Application

+    the goal of the application is to be able to keep track of the anime that you have watched.

 ### Usability Principles Considered